Orange-Cyberdefense/arsenal/arsenal/data/cheats/Network/chisel.md

 ## chisel remote port forwarding (client on remote machine) - forward server port on client
 #plateform/linux  #target/remote  #cat/PIVOT

-To expose server port remotely (usefull to expose your listener) This forward {serverside-host}:{serverside-port} from the server to {clientside-host}:{clientside-port}
+To expose server port remotely (useful to expose your listener) This forward {serverside-host}:{serverside-port} from the server to {clientside-host}:{clientside-port}
 ex : 0.0.0.0:4445:127.0.0.1:4444 expose the server 4444 listener to client 4445
 | server | - 4444 ------->  |client|-4445 : *   <-